TrelisResearch/speech-to-speech-cuda/README.md

   - [Generation parameters](#generation-parameters)
   - [Notable parameters](#notable-parameters)

-## UDP Scripts
+## Fork Notes
->[!IMPORTANT]
+This fork makes two primary updates:

+1. Updates the dockerfile to include flash attention and hf_transfer.
+See `docker-commands.md` for details on making the docker image.
->These scripts are not functioning.
+2. Adds scripts to listen and play audio via udp.
+WARNING: These scripts are not yet functioning.
 The standard scripts are recommended.

 ## Approach